Section 3: Testing, Reporting, Tracing and Quarantine

 Pat Walker Health Center (PWHC) offers on-campus COVID-19 testing by appointment for all university students and employees five days a week.

 Additional information about testing, results and quarantine/isolation requirements can be found on the Pat Walker Health Center Website.

 Self-Reporting a Positive COVID-19 Case

 If you were tested off-campus and received a positive test for COVID-19, you must self-report your case to U of A Emergency Management using the online self-reporting form.

 If you were tested on-campus, you do not need to self-report as your case information is provided directly to Emergency Management by the university.

 Students, faculty and staff who have been tested at Pat Walker Health Center will be notified of their test result either by phone or with a secure message from the health portal.
 This flow chart details the U of A’s reporting, isolation, notification and other safety procedures for when a positive case is reported to U of A Emergency Management.

-If you have tested positive — or been identified as a close contact — you will receive a call from a contact tracer and/or a case investigator from individuals working on behalf of the University of Arkansas for Medical Sciences (UAMS) and/or the Arkansas Department of Health.
+If you have tested positive — or been identified as a close contact — you will receive a call from a contact tracer and/or a case investigator from individuals working on behalf of the Arkansas Department of Health.

 The information you provide is protected health information, so it is kept private.
 Contact tracers and case investigators only reach out to those you have been in close contact with you, but will not share your name unless you give permission.